From Orlando to Daytona Beach: 4 Best Ways to Get There

 Those hoping to leave the driving to someone else can ride in style on a transfer from Orlando to Daytona Beach.

 An air-conditioned sedan or SUV picks up visitors from multiple locations, which mainly include hotels and the airport.
-Up to seven guests can ride in one transfer, and the costs are reasonable, starting at $139 for a group of three.
+Up to seven guests can ride in one transfer, and the costs are reasonable if you have at least a few people.

 The ride will be comfortable and easy and will take one to two hours, depending on traffic.
 The vehicle will arrive 15 minutes prior to the pickup time, and all guests need to do is sit back, relax, and enjoy the ride.